appcanary/blog/source/articles/2016-07-07-vikhal-symantec.html.markdown

 Our product, [Appcanary](https://appcanary.com/?utm_source=blog&utm_medium=web&utm_campaign=compress), monitors your apps and servers, and notifies you whenever a new vulnerability is discovered in a package you rely on.

 [Sign up](https://appcanary.com/sign_up?utm_source=blog&utm_medium=web&utm_campaign=symantec) today!

-### P.S.

-We're going to make this a regular feature on the blog.
-We'll be writing explainers for classic security vulnerabilities with a focus on historical significance or interesting techniques.
-Next up will be the [Morris Worm](https://en.wikipedia.org/wiki/Morris_worm).

-If you want to sign up to get notifications about new ones, you can subscribe to our newsletter [here](http://eepurl.com/b82xK9), or follow us on [twitter](https://twitter.com/appcanary).

-Have any suggestions for vulnerabilities you'd like me to write about?
-You can let me know at [max@appcanary.com](mailto:max@appcanary.com).

 [^1]: You know, it's interesting that before I became the CEO of a startup, the only time I thought about "conversion rates" of emails in my career was when I was involved in phishing campaigns.
 [^2]: I'm going to well-actually myself here so you don't have to.
 Tavis gives a clear path to exploit for 6 of the 8.
 Of the two that are left, [one](https://bugs.chromium.org/p/project-zero/issues/detail?id=821) is a lack of bounds checking on an array index, and the [other](https://bugs.chromium.org/p/project-zero/issues/detail?id=819) is an integer overflow bug.
 I'm going to go out on a limb and say I think both can lead to code execution.
 I can't fault the researcher for not going further though, after you find the first 6 remote code executions, you stop feeling the need to keep proving the point...